Oliver's Story: Development

-Location
+Filming

+Filming began in March 1978 and took place over ten weeks with shooting in New York and Hong Kong.

+O'Neal called the film "the other side of the coin to An Unmarried Woman....
+I just hope the film doesn't offend or insult anyone's intelligence.
+We're not doing a rip off - this isn't just another sharp."

 A number of scenes were filmed in Massachusetts.
 The Stanley Woolen Mill in Uxbridge, Massachusetts, and other locations in that community were used for this film.
 Oliver's law offices were those occupied at the time by the New York firm of Davis Polk & Wardwell.
-The Bonwit Teller store in Eastchester, N.Y. was also used as a shoot location.
+The Bonwit Teller store in Eastchester, New York was also used as a shoot location.
 Filming also took place in New York City and Hong Kong.

+"Oliver's Story is the easiest thing I've ever done," said O'Neal during filming.
+"Love Story was the next easiest.
+I knew the part.
+It was a reactive kind of character, and there was a lot to react to."